waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Correction:** Psychic-type moves deal NEUTRAL (1x) damage to Rock-type Pokémon.

 # III.
 Tool Development & Debugging
-- **`gem_pathfinder_v2` Status:** The tool is currently bugged and cannot reliably navigate Victory Road 2F.
-It fails to find valid paths that exist on the map.
+- **`gem_pathfinder_v2` Status:** The tool's `is_obstacle` logic was flawed, incorrectly treating all objects as impassable.
+This has been corrected by removing the object check.
+The tool now correctly paths around impassable trainers and through passable ones.
-- **`puzzle_strategist_agent` Status:** The agent has proven reliable, correctly identifying an unsolvable puzzle on Victory Road 1F.
-It has been updated to provide step-by-step solutions for solvable puzzles.
+- **`puzzle_strategist_agent` Status:** The agent has proven reliable, correctly identifying an unsolvable puzzle on Victory Road 1F and providing a step-by-step solution for the solvable puzzle on Victory Road 2F.
 - **Debugging Principle:** Trust direct, in-game evidence over personal assumptions.
 When a tool fails after being corrected, re-evaluate the map data and my own understanding to find the true obstacle and form a new plan.
 - **Lesson on Confirmation Bias:** I must be wary of confirmation bias.
 I previously wasted time assuming a path was blocked because my tools were flawed and my understanding of game mechanics was incorrect.
 I must actively try to disprove my own assumptions and be more willing to change my strategy when my tools contradict my beliefs.

 # IV.
 Current Plans
-## A. Victory Road 2F Progression
-- **Status:** The western boulder puzzle is solved, which should clear the barrier at (24, 15).
-- **Next Step:** The barrier's state has not updated because it is off-screen.
-I must navigate to a position where the barrier is visible (e.g., near (22, 17)) to force a map data update.
-After that, the path to the ladder at (24, 8) should be clear.
-## B. Victory Road 2F Eastern Boulder Puzzle
+## A. Victory Road 2F Eastern Boulder Puzzle
 My `puzzle_strategist_agent` has provided a 19-step solution to move the boulder at (6, 6) to the switch at (10, 17), which will clear the barrier at (24, 15).
 1. **Push boulder at (6, 6) DOWN**
 2. **Push boulder at (6, 7) DOWN**